Home

 At Kordis, we understand that choosing the right legal structure can be overwhelming.
 That's why we offer end-to-end accounting and financial services to help guide you through the process.
 We'll work with you to understand your business and recommend the legal structure that's best for your unique situation.
 Our services include everything from financial statement preparation to cash flow management, and we partner with businesses of all sizes, from pre-revenue startups to companies generating $50m in revenue.

 There are several different legal structures for businesses, each with its own advantages and disadvantages.
 The most common legal structures include sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.
 Each structure has different tax implications, paperwork requirements, and personal liability protections.
-At Kordis, we'll help you understand the differences between each structure and recommend the one that's best for your business.
+In this article we'll help you understand the differences between each structure and recommend the one that's best for your business.

 Types of Business Entities